Azerbaijani oil price jumps on world markets | News.az

 Azerbaijani oil price jumps on world markets

-The price of Azeri LT CIF Augusta totaled $85.12 per barrel on March 1, increasing by 11 cents compared to the previous price, News.Az reports.
+The price of Azeri LT CIF Augusta totaled $78.36 per barrel on March 22, increasing by $1.65 compared to the previous price, News.Az reports.

 Azerbaijan also sells its URALS oil from the Russian Black Sea port of Novorossiysk, delivering it through the Baku-Novorossiysk pipeline.

-The price of URALS with shipment from the port on March 1 equaled $47.26 per barrel, growing by $0.09 as compared to the previous price.
+The price of URALS with shipment from the port equaled $41.69 per barrel on March 22, growing by $1.48 as compared to the previous price.

-Meanwhile, the cost of a barrel of Brent Dated oil, produced in the North Sea, rose by 36 cents compared to the previous price and made up $83.5 per barrel.
+Meanwhile, the cost of a barrel of Brent Dated oil, produced in the North Sea, rose by $1.58 compared to the previous price and made up $75.36 per barrel.